jsanchez9182/portfolio-projects/README.md

 ___
 ### Encore Data Analysis
 * Identified trends, issues and made recommondations to improve business interactions with consumers based on Encore Capital Group data.
-* The data was obtained from the Consumer Financial Protection Bureau database of consumer complaints.
+* The data was obtained from the Consumer Financial Protection Bureau's consumer complaint database.

 ### Airbnb data web application